Doina

 I carried Tavică with me everywhere.
 I still remember one fall day during high school.
 I was 17 and had made up my mind to break away from Comoșteni and my family.
 The first thing I did was take all my photos from home.
 I had an album filled with detailed notes, a sort of guide to all the important photographs, starting from the Canine Schoolteacher and even further back, from Mițulica’s father, the grocer, to her vineyard-owning grandparents and Gică’s Macedonians scattered across the Balkans, all the way to recent photos of me in front of the high school, in a public garden, at the library, at the Palace, and on a train.

 I was renting in an outlying neighborhood, in a grim house that was, by far, the worst I’d ever lived in.
 But it didn’t cost much, and I was in full-on saving mode.
-My goal was to build up enough funds so that by my senior year, I could move somewhere better and adequately prepare for college, a thought that haunted me every day.
+My goal was to build up enough funds so that by my senior year, I could move somewhere better to prepare for university, a thought that haunted me every day.
 The woman I rented from was a drunk, something I discovered gradually as we got to know each other.
 I’d met her at the University, right by the entrance, where people posted rental ads for students.
 She was coming out of the building, dressed smartly and smiling, and didn’t seem like a professor or secretary but more like someone who worked in an office.
 She saw me reading the rental postings and offered me a room at a very low price.
 Back then, I didn’t know that cheap usually meant a scam.
 I went to see the place, then felt too embarrassed to turn down her offer.
 It was a small, damp room, the kind that put a real strain on your lungs.
 Later on, I learned that she was a cleaning lady—one of those dumb yet persistent phrases in the terminology of the socialist system.
 The moment she got home, she’d start drinking and squabbling with some imaginary character, perhaps her own Tavică.
 She’d throw her things around and howl like a beaten dog.
 I admit I was observing her and even wrote a story where she hanged herself.
 I lived there for two months, and we parted ways on a bone-chilling rainy day.
 I was walking back from school, clutching a large umbrella I’d brought with me from the storage shed in Comoșteni.
 It had been pouring all morning.

 I spotted my belongings from afar: a few blouses, a blanket, and my trusted white throw, which went everywhere with me.
 Nearby, piles of waterlogged books sat ruined.
 Then, amid the torrent of rainwater flowing down the street, I saw my album lying open, stuck in a clump of mud, and a couple of photos floating or sinking in the murky water.
 I salvaged what I could.
 A few were still in decent shape, but most were beyond saving and looked like pieces of oilcloth coated in muck.
 One photo showed a headless Tavică, the frame including only parts of his polished shoes and the edge of some steps.
 Meanwhile, I was nowhere to be found; my face had been washed away by the autumn rain, along with my identity and history.
 It was the first great tragedy of my life, which made Tavică’s death, by then a distant memory, seem like nothing.

 I gathered some of my things, and then the intoxicated woman I’d been watching with a writer's detached arrogance stepped into the doorway with a knife.
 I realized arguing was pointless: my savings were gone, and she was genuinely outraged that I had so much money stashed in a book.
-Once I started college, I ran into her often.
+Once I started university, I ran into her often.
 She mopped the hallways, pretending not to recognize me, and I’d picture a carousel of all my family photos spinning above her head.

 On that rainy day, I gathered the remainder of my belongings into two bags and set out through the city to find a new place to stay.
 I didn’t know where to go and had no plan whatsoever.
 At some point, I also lost my umbrella, which would later appear in my dreams, another weight on my conscience.
 The rain had softened to a light drizzle, only a few stray drops still sliding off leaves.
 I found myself lost in a forest of apartment buildings, rows of gray boxes with shut windows.